commonsense/blog.conceptnet.io/posts/2020/conceptnet-58.md

-In ConceptNet, such an entry ends up as an edge between X and Y, which is the same as an edge between Y and X. So, unfortunately, looking up an ordinary word in ConceptNet could produce a list of its offensive synonyms, and these word associations would also be learned by semantic models such as ConceptNet Numberbatch.
+In ConceptNet, such an entry ends up as an edge between X and Y, which is the same as an edge between Y and X. So, unfortunately, looking up an ordinary word in ConceptNet could produce a list of hateful synonyms, and these word associations would also be learned by semantic models such as ConceptNet Numberbatch.